hippylib/hippylib.github.io/src/tutorial_v3.0.0.md

 ## Interactive tutorials

-The interactive ipython notebooks are located in the `tutorial` folder of the `hIPPYlib` repository.
+The interactive ipython notebooks are in the `tutorial` folder of the `hIPPYlib` repository.

 To run the notebooks follow these instructions.